LeslieDancey/fme-server-FULL/notifications_and_workspaces.md

 This will work because the text file contains a sample email where the neighborhood is coming from the email_publisher_subject attribute.
 If you wish, you can edit the file and use either “Downtown” or “West End” as the neighborhood.

 Inspect the output.
 It should look like this:

+**5) Set Writer Path**

+Set the JPEG writer path to the Output folder of Server Resources.